Merabu/Credit_Risk_Analysis/README.md

 ## Summary;

-Out of all the models, using EasyEnsembleClassifer is most effictive which provides a highest score for Risk Loans
+Out of all the models, using EasyEnsembleClassifer is most effictive and accurate which provides a highest score for Risk Loans